-Migrant workers arrive at Kaloor Junction in Kochi early every morning; they wait patiently on either side of the road, to be picked for work by contractors and landowners who build roads and houses with Gulf dinars.
+Migrant workers arrive at Kaloor Junction in Kochi early every morning; then they wait patiently on either side of the road, to be picked for work by contractors and landowners who build roads and houses with Gulf dinars.
 On working days, they are up at about 6 a.m. to go to the toilet, bathe, and then line up along the road.
 There is time for a bath in the river only when there is no work, says Nagesh, a labourer.

 By 7 a.m. the junction is crowded.
 “Some months, there are easily over 2,000 of us,” a labourer says.
 People eat breakfast and pack lunch at one of the two makeshift roadside eateries run by families, often fellow Andhras.
-They serve muddha (a staple diet in Rayalaseema, prepared using ragi), pickles and rice.
+They serve muddha (a staple in Rayalaseema, prepared using ragi), pickles and rice.

 At the junction, not all days are equally promising.
 A labourer may or may not get picked up for work.
 “When there is no work,” a migrant says, “we get drunk and sleep.”

 People come here because the daily wages in Kerala are at least three times higher.
-“In Anantapur, we get Rs.200 a day.
-Here it’s Rs.650, sometimes even Rs.750,” says Rangappa, who sells gujri (old, discarded stuff) in Anantapur.
-Many recollect how a landowner once paid them over Rs.1000 for a small household job, plus alcohol and food.
+“In Anantapur, we get Rs.
+200 a day.
+Here it’s Rs.
+650, sometimes even Rs.
+750,” says Rangappa, who sells gujri (old, discarded stuff) in Anantapur.
+Many recollect how a landowner once paid them over Rs.
+1,000 for a small household job, plus alcohol and food.

 There are people of all professions here.
-In a few hours, I met painters, handloom weavers, an auto driver, an ex-CRPF jawan, an 82-year-old, visually impaired man, and several students on summer vacation.
+In a few hours, I met painters, handloom weavers, an auto driver, an ex-CRPF jawan, an 82-year-old visually impaired man, and several students on summer vacation.
 For Rajashekhar, a 17-year-old from Kadiri, who had just written his Class 10 exams, the wages bring a few extra rupees to his family.
 For degree students like Balaji Nayak, the money from Kerala is their college fee.

-Balaji, 23, was studying for a BA in Telugu Literature from Vivekananda College in Kadiri.
+Balaji, 23, wass studying for a BA in Telugu Literature from Vivekananda College in Kadiri.
 He worked on Sundays to put himself through college.
 But once the work in the villages started disappearing, he was forced to drop out after the second year.
 “A stomach burning with hunger is the worst thing,” he says.
 Balaji eventually got married and now travels between Kadiri and Kochi for work, supporting his wife and old parents.

 There are many students like him waiting for work here.
 “We have come completing our degrees,” says a well-dressed student.
 “Some of us work here during holidays”.